All Episodes

 We blow a hole in the ionosphere.

-Very, very serious flares, emitting immense amounts of radiation toward the Earth.
+We've had a couple of X-class, which is the highest class flares you can have, very, very serious flares, emitting immense amounts of radiation toward the Earth.

-If we blow a hole in the ionosphere, and we have an attendant flare that strikes Earth, the energy of which strikes Earth, at about that point, what could happen?
+If we blow a hole in the ionosphere and we have an attendant flare that strikes Earth, the energy of which strikes Earth at about that point, what could happen?

 That does come up in the course of our writing as well.

-This is the idea that if you have it active at that particular moment, then it ends up shunting the energy down.
+I mean, this is the idea that if you have it active at that particular moment, and then it ends up shunting the energy down, in other words, the radio frequency beam, if you will, becomes like a wire transmitting electricity.

 In other words, it acts as the conduit for that energy to flow to Earth.